pyca/cryptography/docs/hazmat/primitives/asymmetric/utils.rst

     `SEC 1 v2.0`_ section 2.3.3.
 This function only supports uncompressed points.

-    :param curve: A
+    :param curve: An
         :class:`~cryptography.hazmat.primitives.asymmetric.ec.EllipticCurve`
-        provider.
+        instance.

-    :param x: The x value of the point.
+    :param int x: The x value of the point.
-    :type x: int or `None`

     :param int y: The y value of the point.